isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 <p>After assessment, the Joint Committee will inform the project applicant
 of the PDD submission outcome.</p>
 <p></p>
-<p>If the PDD Submission is accepted, Ghana will issue letter of recommendation
+<p>If the PDD Submission is accepted, Ghana will issue a <u>Letter of Recommendation</u> and
-and Singapore will reaffirm the earlier issued Letter of Support via an email to the Joint Committee, which will be forwarded to the project applicant.
+Singapore will issue a <u>2nd Letter of Support</u>, which will be forwarded to the project applicant.
 The PDD submission is accepted when:</p>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>